 Something for every foodie and traveller

 Now on to the menu.
 As foodies and travellers, that menu has everything we could ever want—even as vegetarians!
 Thai salad?
 Check.
 Lebanese mezze?
 Check.
 Pizza and pasta?
 Check.
 And, for those Indians with a hankering for home, even biryani!
 All made fresh and to order, giving you enough time to finish off your Turkish coffee, hibiscus tea or mango smoothie—and that last exciting chapter of your book.
-A word to the wise: we’ve heard that the Thai-style shrimp salad may steal your soul.
-It’s happened before, it seems, so watch out!
+K&K should be on your list if you’re looking for good restaurants in Kampala.

 Elegant and colourful things for the home